kyle-foral/kyle-foral/README.md

 ### Hello World 👋🌎

-Hello my name is Kyle Foral, I'm a Junior Engineer.
+Hello my name is Kyle Foral, I'm a Junior Software Engineer.
 The programs I know are  Javascript(ES5/ES6), HTML5, CSS3, Node.js, PostgreSQL and React - but I'm open to learning more. 🌱 I’m currently about to start leaning C++

 Electrian Apprentice => Office Assistant => Maintenance Tech 2 => Software Engineer